dtdo90/Qwen-Math_Med-GRPO/README.md

 ## Inference
-The model is equipped with Retrieval-Augmented Generation (RAG) and tool-calling capabilities.
+The model is equipped with Retrieval-Augmented Generation (RAG) and agentic capabilities.

 ### 1. Prompt Routing
 For a Chain-of-Thought (CoT) model with specialized knowledge domains, it's crucial to identify the appropriate knowledge domain for each input question.
 This process, known as prompt routing, ensures the model applies the correct expertise and reasoning framework.